maryi/CSCW-Project/Project proposal/Project proposal.md

 The appropriate selection of a suite of technologies which meets the needs of a group can have a great impact on the success of the collaboration (Olsen & Olsen, 2014).
 Technologies are often selected based on past experiences or accessibility.
 The selection of tools to support CSCW may occur without much consideration, and this presents a risk to success.
 By attempting to articulate the elements of the collaborative work which will be undertaken, a more thoughtful selection of appropriate tools may occur.

+Complicating this further is the wide array of collaborative technologies now available via the internet.
+Many collaborative technologies provide inherent affordances which facilitate types of collaborative activity.
+The challenge for users engaging in collaborative work, is matching the appropriate technology to their specific needs.

  3. Research goal or questions

 We believe the MoCA framework provides a useful lens for describing collaborative work.
 As such the research question we seek to address in this study is: can articulation of collaborative work using the MoCA framework be used to assist in the identification of appropriate collaborative systems and software for facilitating collaborative work?